Covid-19 Network Resources

 Tablet loan scheme

-- Tablet Loan Scheme: We’re part of the DevicesDotNow campaign and have donated a limited amount of connected tablets to those vulnerable groups who would benefit the most from being online during the pandemic.
-We hope to get more soon!
+- Tablet Loan Scheme: We have a National Lottery-funded tablet loans scheme and have donated a limited number of connected tablets to people in vulnerable groups who would benefit the most from being online during the pandemic.
 Please complete this form to express interest in receiving a tablet.

 Grants and discounts to help obtain tech equipment